census-instrumentation/opencensus-web/packages/opencensus-web-propagation-tracecontext/README.md

 ## Usage

-Currently the primary intended usage of OpenCensus Web is to collect spans from the resource timing waterfall of an initial page load.
+Currently the primary intended usage of OpenCensus Web is to collect spans from the resource timing waterfall of an initial page load and trace on-page user interactions with a series of features like automatic tracing for *clicks* and *route transitions*, *custom spans*, and browser [Performance API][performance-api] data.
 See the [OpenCensus Web readme][oc-web-readme-url] for details.

 This package is currently used to deserialize the `window.traceparent` global variable that the server can send back to the client to indicate the parent trace context for the initial page load.

-In the future we would like to support propagating trace contextspans for XHRs, and this library could be used to also serialize a `traceparent` header to send along to XHR calls.
+This is also used to propagate trace contextspans for XHRs in the user interactions, serializing a `traceparent` header to send along to XHR calls.

 ## Useful links
 - For more information on OpenCensus, visit: <https://opencensus.io/>